 10 Ways to Create a Joyful and Hygge Christmas

-8. Make christmas the theme of homeschool for December.
+Make Christmas the theme of homeschool for December.
 You can have the fun, sing the songs, bake, sew and allthe things you associate with Christmas in your family traditions.
 Just see those activities as the Curriculum.
 Check last week's newsletter for ideads of how to hygge homeschool Christmas.

 May your home be filled with joy and hygge this Christmas season!

-Above is this week's Newsletter, if you prefer to recieve the Weekly Newsletter in your email please sign up below.
-Along with this newsletter you will find news of upcoming webinars, new resources, site news, and offerings!
+Above is This Week's Newsletter: If you prefer to recieve the FREE weekly newsletter in your email please sign up below.
+Along with this newsletter you will find news new resourses, special offerings and site news!

 This post was originally written 27 November 2017 and was updated 25 November 2019.